dceuinton/lightspeed_test/README.md

 This button class implements listeners for clicks and determines actions to be taken for each type of button.
 There are two types of button I have implemented: a rotation button, LSCanvasRotationButton and the LSCanvas\*Buttons which create whatever shape they are named after.
 Again, I have used an inheritence hierachy to define the buttons.
 To create a new sort of button with a simple `mousedown` and `mouseup` listener, you just have to implement LSCanvasButton and define the mouseDown() and mouseUp() methods.

+Particularly important methods:

+* `init()` - Where all the event listeners are set up
+* `draw()` - Where the canvas cycles through shapes and draws them - this method has to be called on repeat to continually draw the class
+* `getMouse()` - Returns an (x, y) in class MouseLocation that takes into account hmtl padding and other aspects that throw off mouse accuracy

 ## Areas to be improved upon

 One area that I know is not correct is the Star class' contains function.
 I was attempting to turn the radius into a function of theta and check whether the radius of point(x, y) was less than that, but haven't fully managed to get it working yet.
 It is working a little, but it's still a bit buggy.

+I also became aware quite far through the project that I could create my own html tags for buttons.
+This sounds like a more elegant way to create the buttons and done again, I would give this a go.

 Other than that, I know that my testing needs to be developed.
 I've implemented some basic tests for the contains methods in the Shapes classes but these are all fairly basic and could definitely be improved and further testing can be implemented for other functions and classes.
+Done again, I would write the tests as I go, not right at the end.

 Any feedback at all is appreciated, on these and anything else around this project.
+I am very new to typescript and javascript and I'm sure most of the things I don't know, I don't know that I don't know them.
+So, even a few points in the right direction will help.

+## Thanks!